 Despite being the country’s capital, Washington D.C. doesn’t crack the Top-20 of largest American cities by population.
-However, it has the second-busiest metro system in the country–keep reading for everything you and your employees need to know to get riding.
+However, it has the second-busiest metro system in the country, supported by strong regional transit connections and new tap-to-pay technology.

 Yes.
 Since January 1, 2016 when the Sustainable DC Act of 2014 (DC Commuter Benefits Law) went into effect, most DC-area employers are now required to provide their employees with the opportunity to set aside a certain amount of their income pre-tax to cover commuting expenses.